alpersbozan/lburnwithmel/README.md

 **🎯 Skills of Backend and Frontend:**

-With my beginner and intermediate knowledge in backend and intermediate and advanced knowledge in frontend, I can effectively manage both sides of your projects.
+With my intermediate knowledge in backend and intermediate and advanced knowledge in frontend, I can effectively manage both sides of your projects.

 **📹 Social Media Editor:**

-Also I'm a social media editor on Instagram, TikTok and Youtube passionate about anime, movie, TV series and game cinematics.
+Also I'm a social media editor on Instagram, TikTok and Youtube about anime, movie, TV series and game cinematics.
 I use my creativity to create original content and aim to deliver immersive experiences to audiences and gamers.

 ### 🤓 **Experiences**
-🔭I aim to increase people's earthquake awareness with the mobile application called "Deprem Bilinç", which I developed using Flutter-Dart.
+🔭I aimed to increase people's earthquake awareness with the mobile application called "Deprem Bilinç", which I developed using Flutter-Dart.
 The application aims to provide a user-friendly experience while informing users about earthquake risks with reliable data.
 Also, my past experience includes writing LUA scripts for game servers and now as a freelancer, I build custom websites for businesses to promote themselves effectively.
 With modern design and user-friendly interfaces, I help my clients strengthen their digital presence.